mkdoc/mklevel/README.md

 Modify heading levels.

+  -1=[NUM]         Modify level 1 headings by NUM -2=[NUM]         Modify level 2 headings by NUM -3=[NUM]         Modify level 3 headings by NUM -4=[NUM]         Modify level 4 headings by NUM -5=[NUM]         Modify level 5 headings by NUM -6=[NUM]         Modify level 6 headings by NUM
+  -a, --all=[NUM]  Modify all headings by NUM
-  -h, --help  Display this help and exit
-  --version   Print the version and exit
+  -h, --help       Display this help and exit --version        Print the version and exit

 Report bugs to https://github.com/mkdoc/mklevel/issues
 ```